 The second dose of the hepatitis B vaccine should be administered when your infant is one or two months old.

 At two months, several other vaccines are also recommended.

 - The first dose of the rotavirus vaccine.
 This is not a shot.
 It is an oral vaccine that is given to your infant as drops.
 Rotavirus infection is a common cause of diarrhea in children.

 - The first dose of the diphtheria, tetanus, pertussis vaccine (DTaP).
 Diphtheria and pertussis (whooping cough) are spread via human contact; tetanus (lockjaw) enters the body through cuts or wounds.
-Children typically get five doses of this vaccine – at 2 months, 4 months, 6 months, 15 to 18 months and a booster at 4 to 6 years of age.
+Children typically get five doses of this vaccine at the recommended ages of 2 months, 4 months, 6 months, 15 to 18 months, and a booster at 4 to 6 years of age.
 It is not licensed for use in children older than 7.

 - The first dose of the Haemophilius influenzae type b conjugate vaccine (Hib).
 This is not a flu shot.
 It protects against Hib disease, which is a leading cause of bacterial meningitis.

 - The first dose of the pneumococcal vaccine.
 The pneumococcal conjugate vaccine (PCV) protects against different types of pneumococcal disease, including pneumococcal pneumonia, bacteremia, meningitis, and otitis media (middle ear infection).

 - The first dose of the inactivated poliovirus vaccine (IPV).
 This vaccine protects against polio.